daniellaomokore/BoredApp/README.md

 Video Demo Link: https://clipchamp.com/watch/ZVdVr6OEF1Z

-This version uses the Postgres database.
+This version uses the Postgres database, there is an alternate 'main' branch compatible with MySQL.

 <b>My Favourite Features:</b>